foliant-docs/docs/src/tutorials/preprocessor/install.md

 # Installing and Testing

-Right now our preprocessor's folder looks like this
+Right now our preprocessor folder looks like this.

 ```bash
 $ tree